-The new Child Development Center is owned and operated by Crafton Hills College, serving the college and the community and committed to quality child care.
+The Child Development Center is owned and operated by Crafton Hills College, serving the college and the community and committed to quality child care.
 Enjoy the comfort of knowing that your child is in a safe, nurturing and educational environment.

-- Child care for children 4 months 5 years

-- State of the art developmental & educational program

-- Reduced fees available to qualifying familiesAM & PM State Preschool program

-- (FREE to qualifying families)

-- Educated and highly trained staff

-- Beautiful indoor and outdoor environments

-- Full and part-time space available

-- Open 7:00 a.m. to 5:30 p.m.
+- Child care for preschool aged children - State of the art developmental & educational program - Reduced fees available to qualifying families - AM & PM State Preschool program (FREE to qualifying families) - Educated and highly trained staff - Beautiful indoor and outdoor environments - Full and part-time space available - Open 7:00 a.m. to 5:30 p.m.
 Monday through Friday

-Location: Child Development Center (CDC) Telephone: (909) 389-3400 Email: mmclaren@craftonhills.edu
+Location: Child Development Center (CDC)

+Telephone: (909) 389-3400 Email: mmclaren@craftonhills.edu